python-microservices/pyms/docs/configuration.md

 ## Environments variables of PyMS:

-**CONFIGMAP_FILE**: The path to the configuration file.
-By default, PyMS searches for the configuration file in your current folder with the name "config.yml" **KEY_FILE**: The path to the key file to decrypt your configuration.
+**PYMS_CONFIGMAP_FILE**: The path to the configuration file.
+By default, PyMS searches for the configuration file in your current folder with the name "config.yml" **PYMS_KEY_FILE**: The path to the key file to decrypt your configuration.
 By default, PyMS searches for the configuration file in your current folder with the name "key.key"

 ## Create configuration